uperl/Plack-Middleware-Zstandard/README.md

     Compression level.
 Should be an integer from 1 to 22.
 If not provided, then the default will be chosen by [Compress::Stream::Zstd](https://metacpan.org/pod/Compress::Stream::Zstd).

+- vary

+    If set to true (the default), then the response will vary on `Content-Encoding`.
+This is usually what you want, but if you have another middleware or application that is already vary'ing on that header, you may want to set this to false.

 # SEE ALSO

 - [Plack::Middleware::Deflater](https://metacpan.org/pod/Plack::Middleware::Deflater)